 The Airmen's Stories - Sgt.
 P T Wareing

-Philip Thomas Wareing was born in 1915 and educated at Bishop Veseys Grammar School at Sutton Coldfield.
+Philip Thomas Wareing was born on 20th December 1915 and educated at Bishop Veseys Grammar School at Sutton Coldfield.
 He joined the RAFVR in May 1939 as an Airman u/t Pilot and was called to full-time service on 1st September 1939.

 With his flying training completed he joined 616 Squadron at Leconfield in June 1940.
 On 22nd August he claimed a Me109 destroyed.
 Three days later he was in combat with Me109s over Canterbury in Spitfire K9819 and after scoring hits on an enemy fighter, he pursued it across the Channel.
 Hit by coastal flak, he was obliged to bale out near Calais-Marck airfield.